dominant-28/Facial-Landmarks-Detection-Project/README.md

 ### MNIST-HANDWRITTEN DIGITS
 The MNIST AND MNIST-HANDWRITTEN DIGITS datasets are used.
 These datasets contain 60,000 training samples and 10,000 test samples.
 Each sample in the MNIST dataset is a 28x28 pixel grayscale image of a single handwritten digit between 0 & 9.
+Implemented using numpy and pytorch with ANN alsov but here mention is of with pytorch and CNN.

 ![image](https://hackmd.io/_uploads/ByroZQK11x.png)